CmosTheBattery/zscript-badass-edition/README.md

 - functioning brain
 - a pulse
-- a device that runs your desired and supported sourceport
+- supported hardware that runs your desired and supported sourceport
 - any supported sourceport (see "sourceport compatibility")
 - freedoom phase 2 iwad
-- git for the turbo nerd way
+- `git` for the turbo nerd way

 ### instructions

-#### the stable way

-1. click on "Releases"

-2. click "Source code"

-3. drag and drop the downloaded file into your sourceport of choice or use a launcher

-4. enjoy (optional)

-if you want the newest experience you can try the other methods below
 #### the nice and quick way

+works like a charm and isn't a pain

+this is the recommended method although you won't be able to do funky git stuff

 1. click on "Code"